Bell's Palsy and Chinese Medicine

 Bell's palsy sometimes clears up on its own; other times it lingers for years and possibly decades if it is not resolved quickly and correctly according to Chinese medicine.
 The general theory is that External-Wind invades the interior of the body and the acupressure channels causing paralysis and related symptoms.
 It is only when the body has one or more constitutional deficiencies or imbalances that Pathogenic Wind can penetrate the skin and body.
-For best outcomes using self-care to resolve Bell's Palsy, combine associated Acupressure Sticks™ to acu-points, organic herbs, topical remedies and good lifestyle practices.
+For best outcomes using self-care to resolve Bell's Palsy, combine associated Acupressure Sticks™ to acu-points, topical remedies and good lifestyle practices.

 Acupressure Points for Bell's Palsy